pepopowitz/my-reveal-starter-kit/README.md

 To disable the footer in a specific slide, add a `Footer: false` property to the top of the slide.

+### Offline-friendly

+If you like to put things on airplane mode before giving a talk, your slides will still look great.
+No internet connection necessary to pull in webfonts - they're all included here.

+#### Using a different font

+Use [goofoffline](https://www.npmjs.com/package/google-fonts-offline) to download the necessary resources from Google fonts, and put the font files in the `/fonts` folder.
+Either replace the `fonts.css`, or add your new font styles to the existing `fonts.css`.

 ## Creating a new talk

 1. `git clone <url>` to clone this repo